Supported operating systems

 We have observed on Ubuntu 24.04 that unattended-upgrades restarts Containerd (and Kubelet) after successful package updates.

-While this doesn't impact the Node or Pods running on it, we do consider this unintended behavior.
+While this does not impact the Node or Pods running on it, we consider this unintended behavior.

 Use Ubuntu with systemd-sysext to avoid this problem.